-Zebrasoma flavescens more commonly known as the Yellow Tang, are fish that can be discovered in the tropical reefs of the Pacific Ocean near the Hawaiian Islands and the Atlantic Ocean off the coast of Florida.
+Zebrasoma flavescens is commonly known as the Yellow Tang.
+This popular saltwater fish species is found in the tropical waters of the Pacific Ocean near Hawaii and the Atlantic Ocean off the coast of Florida.

-The most notable characteristic of these fish is the bright-yellow color that makes them stand out from other species in the same shallow-reef habitat, which has made them a coveted addition to aquariums.
+The most notable characteristic of these fish is its bright-yellow color which has made them a coveted addition to aquariums.
+While often mistaken for juvenile Blue Tangs due to their similar appearance, Yellow Tangs maintain their bright yellow color throughout their lifespan.

 Appearance